Anjana-Parepalli/enhanced_rul_regression/README.md

 # enhanced_rul_regression
 Remaining Useful Life (RUL) prediction is a critical part of predictive maintenance in Industry 4.0 environments.
 This project takes a deep learning approach towards predicting the RUL of engines from the NASA C-MAPSS dataset, and introduces novelty by integrating both uncertainty awareness via Monte Carlo Dropout and explainability via KernelSHAP.

+Traditional predictive maintenance models (1) depend on fully labeled datasets, (2) provide single-value RUL predictions without confidence intervals, and (3) do not explain which sensor features contribute to machine degradation.
+This project aims to resolve all three drawbacks in one integrated model that can learn normal

+The first notebook downloads the NASA C-MAPSS FD001 dataset with 100 engines, and creates many overlapping windows from the healthy lifetime of each engine for unsupervised training of a deep learning neural network.
+This neural network is an Long Short-Term Memroy (LSTM) autoencoder with a bidirectional encoder that learns representations of the healthy behavior of engines ("healthy" stage is the first 40% of the engine's lifetime).

+The second notebook uses the learned representations of the first notebook for RUL prediction with a Gated Recurrent Unit (GRU) head on the pretrained LSTM encoder.
+Monte Carlo Dropout is used to implement uncertainty awareness, and temporal attention weights and KernelSHAP embue explainability both local to an engine and globally across all engines.
+The metrics used to compare models are Mean Absolute Error (MAE), Root Mean Square Error (RMSE), and asymmetric NASA Score (that penalizes late predictions of failure more than early predictions).

+The best model was the proposed model with uncertainty-awareness, scoring MAE = 9.225027, RMSE = 13.063071, and NASA Score = 350.038849.
+The second best model was the deterministic version of the proposed model, that scored MAE = 9.498816, RMSE = 13.293484, and NASA Score = 362.138977.
+The baseline LSTM came in last with MAE = 10.510681, RMSE = 14.329703, and NASA Score = 397.928528.